priyaaa2345/ASSIGNMENT/sql_week1.md

 ## 4. JOINS
 1. Write a query to join the Customers and Orders tables to display customer names and their order details.

-> since theres no customer table..i have created on and inserted values
+> since theres no customer table..i have created one and inserted values

 ```
 create table Customer(